yuany-pku/2017_math6380/project1/ReadMe.md

-/project1/ contains all reports, supplementary material, and/or slides for mini-project 1.
+This folder contains all student reports, supplementary material, and/or slides for mini-project 1.